natcap.invest.utils

 ValueError if the dimensions of pixel_size_tuple are not almost – square.

-natcap.invest.utils.prepare_workspace(workspace, name, logging_level=0, exclude_threads=None)
+natcap.invest.utils.prepare_workspace(workspace, model_id, logging_level=0, exclude_threads=None)

 Prepare the workspace.